wasabipesto/themis/README.md

 - Return a list of markets in each sample
 - Plot Brier score against any x-axis (closed date, number of traders, market volume)
 - Investigate a standardized corpus of questions across platforms

+## Disclaimer

+I use Manifold much more than any of the other platforms included in this analysis, and have received bounties from the Manifold team in both mana (play money) and real money.
+Their contributions did not affect the contents of this site in any way.